fnplus/Algorithms-Hacktoberfest/README.md

 ## Welcome to the SCC-SIST-Algorithms

-This repository is a part of [HacktoberFest -an event organised by DigitalOcear] (https://hacktoberfest.digitalocean.com/).
+This repository is a part of [ HacktoberFest -an event organised by DigitalOcean ] (https://hacktoberfest.digitalocean.com/).
 You are requested to create your profile using the above link to be a part of it.

 ### This is only for the Sathyabama Coding Club members.